Monica Cafferky: Career

 Cafferky's first job was on a martial arts magazine followed by a two-year stint as a staff writer on Woman's Own.
 She went freelance in 2002, and had a weekly Mind, Body, Spirit page in "The Daily Mirror", which ran for three years.

 Cafferky writes lifestyle articles for a number of publications.

 Since 2014, she has been a Visiting Lecturer at The University of Huddersfield on the BA (Hons) Journalism course.

 Books

-Cafferky's Debut novel The Winter's Sleep will be released in October 2019.
+Cafferky's debut novel The Winter's Sleep was published in October 2019.
 Her social media accounts describe this as a spookily compelling tale of betrayal, fraud and ghosts.

 Cafferky has co-authored three self-help books, which are published by Piatkus/Little Brown.
 The second book The Future Is Yours is an international best seller.
 All three books have been translated into several languages including: Japanese, Norwegian, Czech, Portuguese, Bulgarian, Slovak and Estonian.
 Instant Intuition (Piatkus, 2007, ISBN 978-0-7499-2757-8) The Future is Yours (Piatkus, 2007, ISBN 978-0-7499-2812-4) Cosmic Energy (Little Brown, 2009, ISBN 978-0-7499-0965-9).